Every Learner Everywhere advocates for equitable outcomes in U.S. higher education through advances in digital learning.

 Mollie McGill is the senior director for operations and membership.
 In this role she ensures the successful recruitment, retention, and engagement of WCET member institutions, organizations, as well as companies in the ed tech industry.
 She provides overall management and administrative oversight of WCET, its programs, its leadership committees, and several of WCET’s core staff.
 In 2018, she celebrated 30 years as a WICHE employee and one of the original “WICHE Women.”
 She spent 20 years with WICHE early in her career and was instrumental in founding WCET in 1988.
 In 2017, McGill secured the original support from the Bill & Melinda Gates Foundation for WCET’s role as the intermediary organization to Every Learner Everywhere network.
 For 12 years she held a position at the University of Colorado System where she directed learning innovations and technology initiatives with CU’s campuses and served leadership roles for several Colorado statewide e-learning projects.
 She is the proud mother of identical sons in their mid-twenties and a 40-year resident of beautiful Boulder, Colorado.

-Manager of Network Development and Strategic Partnerships
+Senior Manager of Business Operations and Strategic Initiatives

 Robert Perez joined the Every Learner Everywhere team as the Grant Manager in November 2018.
 Previously, Robert was a Proposal Manager at ACT, where he organized and led responses to international business opportunities in areas such as creativity assessment, moral education, and workforce development.
 Before that, he worked at the Harvard Stem Cell Institute, managing grants and contracts for researchers across Harvard and its affiliated research hospitals.
 Having grown up in a minority-majority community, broadening the pathways to higher education success for all students is an issue of great personal importance for Robert, and he is focused on ensuring that Every Learner’s grants activities maximize its reach and impact.
 Robert earned a BA from St. Edward’s University in Austin, Texas, and an MA in Philosophy from the University of Missouri–Columbia.